 Following World War II, leaders of veterans’ groups supported a change to make Nov.
 11 a time to honor all who had fought in various American wars, not just in World War I. The name was officially changed to Veterans Day by Act of Congress on May 24, 1954.

-Veterans are an honored part of our community.
+Veterans are a treasured part of our community.
 They are our parents, grandparents, brothers, sisters, sons and daughters.
-We should be grateful to veterans every day for protecting the freedom that we often take for granted.
+We should be grateful to veterans every day for protecting the freedom that we too often take for granted.

-**The Voorhees Town Center Santa Arrival and Tree Lighting will be on Nov.
-16 starting at 6:30 p.m.
-The annual 36-foot holiday tree lighting will follow Santa’s arrival.
-Visit Santa from Nov.
-17 through Christmas Eve, during Mall hours.
+**Visit Santa at the Voorhees Town Center from Dec.
+3 through Christmas Eve, during Mall hours.
 Bring your pets and have their photos taken with Santa every Monday evening at 6 p.m.
-For more information visit www.voorheestowncenter.com.
+For more information, visit www.voorheestowncenter.com.